 - DDA DFS Planting Database agricultural tree planting data implemented by DDA DFS is geolocated and stored in GIS shapefiles.
 DFS foresters are responsible for entering their own planting data.
 Additional QA is performed by a senior forester and GIS manager on data entries.
 Planting projects performed on State Forest owned lands are also entered into the Planting database. - DDA DFS Urban Database urban tree planting data implemented by DDA DFS urban foresters are geolocated and stored in an Urban Database.
 The Urban forestry coordinator enters and stores information in the database provided by the urban foresters. - DNREC Landowner Incentive Program (LIP) Database DNREC DFW biologists maintain spreadsheets for those landowners enrolled in LIP.
-The LIP manager maintains the database and submits data for CB progress. - NRCS Toolkit NRCS cost shared practices - 319 CREP Program data are maintained on private servers within DNREC in excel and GIS databases at the Delaware 319 NPS Program Office.
+The LIP manager maintains the database and submits data for CB progress. - USDA Toolkit NRCS cost shared practices - 319 USDA FSA CREP Program riparian forest buffer data are maintained on private servers within DNREC in excel and GIS databases at the Delaware 319 NPS Program Office.
 The CREP coordinator maintains data and submits for CB progress.

 Data regarding the location of each BMP, visual functionality, and whether or not the practice is meeting standards and specifications are recorded in written files as well as the respective databases.
+Due to the large number of contracts held by cost sharing agencies like USDA NRCS and FSA, Delaware is confident that 90% of all riparian forest buffers are avoiding water quality impacts because landowners comply with contract requirements to receive monetary payment.